 The Committee shall be chaired by a physician appointed by the Medical Executive Committee.
 Physician members may include representation from the Department of Surgery, Department of Orthopedics, and Department of OB/Gyn.
-Other members shall include the Director of Medical Staff Administration, members of Senior Leadership, Finance, Surgical Services, Revenue Cycle, and Purchasing.
+Other members shall include the Director of Medical Staff Administration, members of Senior Leadership, Finance, Surgical Services, Revenue Cycle, and Purchasing, and other members as deemed appropriate by the Chairman.